Bounds for Algebraic Gossip on Graphs

 Now, let us define the auxiliary queuing systems: $\hat{Q}_n^{tree}$ and $Q_{l_{\max}}^{line}$.

 \begin{dfn}[Network $\hat{Q}_n^{tree}$] $\hat{Q}_n^{tree}$ is the same network as $Q_n^{tree}$ with the following change in the servers' scheduling:

 At any given moment, only one server at every level $l$ ($l\in[1,...,l_{\max}]$) is ON.
-Once a customer leaves level $l$, a server that will be scheduled (turned ON) at the level $l$, is the server which has in its queue a customer that has earliest arrival time to a queue at the level $l$ among all the current customers at the level $l$.
-If there are customers that initially reside at the level $l$, they will be serviced by the order of their IDs (we assume for analysis that every customer has a unique identification number). \end{dfn}
+Once a customer leaves level $l$, a server that will be scheduled (turned ON) at level $l$, is the server that has in its queue a customer that has earliest arrival time to a queue at level $l$ among all the current customers at level $l$.
+If there are customers that initially reside at level $l$, they will be serviced in the order of their IDs (we assume for analysis that every customer has a unique identification number). \end{dfn}